gomorpheus/morpheus-docs/administration/tenants/configuring_multi_tenancy.rst

 #.
 From the Master Tenant, navigate to Infrastructure, Hosts
 #.
 Select either the Hosts, Virtual Machines or Bare Metal tab
 #.
 Click the name of the resource
 #.
-From the "Actions" dropdown in the top right of the resource page, select Assign Tenant
+From the "Actions" dropdown in the the resource page, select Assign Tenant
 #.
 In the Assign Tenant modal, select the Tenant to assign the resource to.
 #.
-Select :guilabel:`Execute` in the lower right of the modal
+Select :guilabel:`Execute` in the modal

 .. image:: /images/advanced/configuring_multi_tenancy-3c39f.png